 Montparnasse to most visitors will a lot of the time go unnoticed and it wasn’t until a recent visit, when calling in at the Catacombs, that I discovered the area and I became somewhat intoxicated in its local charm while supping on red wine and a Grand Marnier crepe at the corner cafe of Rue Daguerre (Cafe Daguerre).
 Now Montparnasse would likely be my first port of call on any stopover in Paris.

 Staying in the Montparnasse Area

 April 2013 was our most recent visit to Paris.
-Fanfan’s first ever visit.
-Fanfan excited for the iconic attractions while myself for sentiment of French local life.
+Fanfan’s first-ever visit.
+Fanfan excited for the iconic attractions while myself for the sentiment of French local life.
 The Montparnasse area of Paris the perfect compromise.
 I enjoy my morning croissant at the local patisserie as Jean Reno lookalikes queue for fresh baguettes.
 We then join the Metro for a Paris city tour.
-Even Fanfan took to French simple life ordering (pointing at) Rotisserie chicken at our local boucherie.
-On this visit we stay further out at Alesia station for cheaper accommodation (Parc Hotel).
+Even Fanfan took to French simple life ordering (pointing at) Rotisserie chicken at our local Boucherie.
+On this visit, we stay further out at Alesia station for cheaper accommodation (Parc Hotel).

 St Michel Station (Notre Dame)

 From Montparnasse Station five stops on the Metro (12 minutes) finds St Michel Station, Notre Dame Cathedral and the River Seine.
 Here you can transfer lines for the Eiffel Tower and Palace of Versailles.